Virginia Graeme Baker Pool and Spa Safety Act: Virginia Graeme Baker

 Virginia Graeme Baker was a seven-year-old girl who drowned when she was trapped underwater by the powerful suction of a hot tub drain.
-She was simply called "Graeme" and was the second youngest of five daughters including a twin.
 She was a proficient swimmer for her age and had been able to swim on her own since the age of three.
 Additionally, she was a member of her community swim and dive team.
-Her parents were Nancy and James Baker IV.
+Her parents are Nancy and James Baker IV.
 James Baker is the son of former Secretary of State James Baker III.

 In June 2002, Graeme was stuck to a hot tub drain by suction.
 Efforts by her mother to free her were unsuccessful and when two men eventually were able to free her (postmortem), the drain broke from the force.
 Although Graeme drowned, her official cause of death was "suction entrapment due to a faulty drain cover".
 Following Graeme's death in June 2002, her mother, Nancy Baker, began work to advocate pool and spa safety.
 She began lobbying Congress to pass legislation to require anti-entrapment drain covers as well as other pool and spa safety devices.
-EISA was introduced to Congress on January 12, 2007 and signed into law on December 19, 2007 by President George W. Bush.
+EISA was introduced to Congress on January 12, 2007, and signed into law on December 19, 2007, by President George W. Bush.

 Death of Abigail Taylor

 Abigail Rose Taylor was a young girl from Edina, Minnesota, whose accidental injury and eventual death led to federal legislation to improve the safety of swimming pools.

-On June 29, 2007, six-year-old Abigail's parents took her to the Minneapolis Golf Club in St. Louis Park, Minnesota.
-Abigail accidentally fell on the open drain of the pool and her buttocks were sucked into the aperture.
+On June 29, 2007, six-year-old Taylor’s parents took her to the Minneapolis Golf Club in St. Louis Park, Minnesota.
+Taylor accidentally fell on the open drain of the pool and her buttocks were sucked into the aperture.
 The suction dislodged a large section of her small intestine, which was forcefully drawn out through the anus, a phenomenon known as transanal evisceration.
-Abigail lost 6.5 meters (21 feet) of her small intestine in the accident, leaving her with short bowel syndrome.
-Abigail was hospitalized and received a rare triple organ transplant to replace her small intestine, liver, and pancreas, all of which were damaged in the accident.
+Taylor lost 6.5 meters (21 feet) of her small intestine in the accident, leaving her with short bowel syndrome.
+Taylor was hospitalized and received a rare triple organ transplant to replace her small intestine, liver, and pancreas, all of which were damaged in the accident.
 She was unable to eat or drink, and she required total parenteral nutrition.
-Abigail died nine months after the accident because of a transplant-related cancer.

 The incident was similar to a 1993 incident in North Carolina involving Valerie Lakey.
 The pool drains in question in both the Taylor and the Lakey cases were manufactured by Sta-Rite, a division of Minnesota-based Pentair.
 Lakey received a $25 million settlement with the help of lawyer (and later Senator) John Edwards.